bharathsudharsan/AVRGait/README.md

 How to run:

 Created a Virtual environment using python -m venv F:\Python_VENV\AVRGait & install necessary packages to run this Python and the Tkinter library based script.

-Commands used to activate virt_env and run the UI from cmd
+Commands used to activate virt_env(Python_VENV) and run the UI from cmd

 F: